refresh-bio/VCFShark/README.md

 * A modern, C++14 ready compiler such as `g++` version 7.2 or higher or `clang` version 3.4 or higher.
 * A 64-bit operating system.
 Either Mac OS X or Linux are currently supported.

+We highly recommend using libdeflate, as it (mainly) speeds up creating the BCF output file (it does not have influence on decompression to VCF file).
+By default it is assumed that libdeflate is installed.
+Nevertheless, it is optional.
+To build VCFShark without libdeflate add `--without-libdeflate` flag to `./configure` command in the `./install.sh` script AND remove `-ldeflate` flag in the `CLINK` variable in the `makefile`.

 Installation
 --------------